MorvanHua/VF2/VF2-master/README.md

 The VF2 algorithm is used for (sub)graph isomorphism task.

-Actually, this code is written for a homework of the Graph Data Management course in Peking University.
-Since I don't have gold answers to the queries yet, the correctness of the code is not guaranteed.
-(I only manually checked a few results produced by this code, and it seems fine up to now)

-Therefore, please don't use this code directly in product environment.

 #Project Structure
 *   doc: contains the VF2 paper
 *   data: experiment data